 Rosemary Rayfuse joined UNSW Law in 1994 where she has been a Professor since 2008.
 Since 2010 she has also held an appointment as Conjoint Professor in the Faculty of Law at Lund University, Sweden.
 She is a Visiting Professor at the University of Gothenburg, an Associated Senior Fellow at the Fridtjof Nansen Institute, and an Associated Researcher in the Centre for Water, Oceans and Sustainability Law at the University of Utrecht.
 Prior to joining UNSW she was a Research Fellow at the Lauterpacht Research Centre for International Law and taught international law at the University of Cambridge.
 She practiced law in Vancouver, Canada and worked as a law clerk (judges associate) at the British Columbia Court of Appeal.
 Formerly of the Bar of British Columbia, she is currently on the rolls of the Law Society of England and Wales.
 She holds the degrees of LLB from Queen's University, LLM from the University of Cambridge, where she was awarded the Clive Parry Prize for International Law, PhD from the University of Utrecht, and a Doctor of Laws honoris causa from Lund University.

 Rosemary researches and teaches in the area of Public International Law in general and more specifically in the Law of the Sea and International Environmental Law.
 In particular, her research focuses on oceans governance, high seas fisheries, protection of the marine environment in areas beyond national jurisdiction, and the normative effects of climate change on international law.
-She is the author or editor of 9 books including Non-Flag State Enforcement in High Seas Fisheries (Martinus Nijhoff, 2004) and editor of the Research Handbook on International Marine Environmental Law (Edward Elgar, 2015) Protection of the Environment in Relation to Armed Conflict (Martinus Nijhoff, 2014), The Challenge of Food Security: International Policy and Regulatory Frameworks (with N. Weisfelt) (Edward Elgar 2012) and International Law in the Era of Climate Change (with S. Scott) (Edward Elgar, 2012).
+She is the author or editor of 9 books including Non-Flag State Enforcement in High Seas Fisheries (Martinus Nijhoff, 2004), The Research Handbook on International Marine Environmental Law (Edward Elgar, 2015) Protection of the Environment in Relation to Armed Conflict (Martinus Nijhoff, 2014), The Challenge of Food Security: International Policy and Regulatory Frameworks (with N. Weisfelt) (Edward Elgar 2012) and International Law in the Era of Climate Change (with S. Scott) (Edward Elgar, 2012).
 She is also the author of numerous journal articles, book chapters, conference and seminar papers in these and other areas of international law including state responsibility, the law of treaties, international humanitarian law, use of force, international crimes and international dispute settlement.
-She is on the editorial or advisory boards of a number of international law journals and is a member of the IUCN Commission on Environmental Law, Co-Chair of its Sub-Working Group on High Seas Governance and a member of its Arctic Task Force.
+She is on the editorial or advisory boards of a number of international law journals and is a member of the IUCN Commission on Environmental Law.
 She regularly advises governments, inter-governmental and non-governmental organisations.

 Within the Law Faculty, Rosemary has held the positions of Director of International Law Programs, Director of the International Law Competitive Moot Program, Director of Environmental Law Programs, Co-Chair of the International Law and Policy Group, Chair of the Environemtnal Law Group and Co-Chair of the Climate Change Law and Policy Initiative.

 In 2006 Rosemary became the first Australian woman to attempt to ski from the North Pole to Canada, using her North Pole Challenge 2006 to raise awareness of the need for international and national regulatory responses to climate change and to raise money for the Law School's Mooting and Internship programs.

 Areas of expertise

-Public International Law generally including, law of the sea, oceans governance and protection of the marine environment in areas beyond national jurisdiction; international fisheries law, international wildlife law, international environmental law, international humanitarian law, and use of force.
+Public International Law generally including: law of the sea, oceans governance and protection of the marine environment in areas beyond national jurisdiction; international fisheries law; international wildlife law; international environmental law; international humanitarian law; and use of force.